Cacerolazo: Lebanon

 In 2019, nationwide protests erupted in Lebanon on October 17 following years of political corruption and economic instability.
 Protesters in Saida, Tripoli, and Beirut, as well as many other cities and regions in the country, took to banging on pots and kitchen utensils from their balconies.
-This technique was also integrated in street protests.
+This technique was also integrated into street protests.
 Online calls were circulated to repeat this form of demonstration every day at 8:00 P.M.